Sample Story26th April 2016

 Grapes: The same rules of growing biodynamic grapes are followed as for growing organic grapes.
-A biodynamic wine-grower must also treat the vines and the soil with biodynamically produced compost [LINK TO WHICH BLOG POST?] and use biodynamic field sprays.
+A biodynamic wine-grower must also treat the vines and the soil with biodynamically produced compost and use the biodynamic field sprays.

 For example, less added sugar and fewer additives are permitted; and only natural yeasts are allowed to ferment the wine.

-In the UK, we are fortunate enough to have 7 Demeter biodynamic certified vineyards,including well known award winning vineyards; Albury in Hampshire, Sedlecombe in East Sussex, and Ancre Hill Estates in Monmouthshire.
+In the UK, we are fortunate enough to have a growing number of Demeter biodynamic certified vineyards, including well known award winning vineyards; Albury in Surrey, Sedlescombe in East Sussex, and Ancre Hill Estates in Monmouthshire.